Garey Lab Members

 PhD student and cave diver who is studying the biogeochemistry, hydrology and microbial communities in Sulphur Springs, an urban spring located in the City of Tampa.

-MS student who is studying the sytematics and distribution of fleshy fungi in Florida.
-His work is being carried out in association with the USF Herbarium and its Director, Dr. Alan Franck.
+PhD student who is studying the systematics and distribution of fleshy fungi in Florida.
+His work is being carried out in association with the USF Herbarium and Dr. Alan Franck.
+Arian is also the Curator of the USF Herbarium.

 Left to right: Roy Vaughn PhD 2010 now adjunct instructor at USF, PhD; Dave Karlen, PhD 2010, now at Florida EPC; Haydn Rubelmann PhD 2014 now Instructor at USF; Alan Franck PhD 2012, now Herbarium Director; Tiehang Wu, former post-doctoral fellow- now Assistant Professor at Georgia Southern University; James Garey; Damian Menning PhD 2014 now USGS Scientist.